 The price guide is not exhaustive, it just covers the more common repairs on the more usual garments.

 Prices WEF Feb1 2023

 Single layer waistband knits in US jackets are MUCH harder (and therefore more expensive) to fit than single layer ones.
 Hence the price differential.

 Original zips can be HORRIBLY expensive.
 A nice, working DOT zip can go for well over £100 on a well-known Internet Auction site - the DOT zips tend to be much more fragile than the stronger Lightning type.
 The zips we quote above for US jackets are new old stock.
 They are getting harder to find & are going up in price.
 And we can't get them in the UK so prices are subject to the vagaries of the exchange rate and HMRC.
 We can however source reasonable reproduction zips.

-The RiRi zips we use as replacements are made to our order and are a good match in colour and size for the originals, bur we order relatively short runs so even they are expensive.
-But they are of very high quality and if I were going to actually WEAR a wartime Irvin fitted with DOT suspect I would take the DOT zips out & replace them with the RiRis.
+The RiRi zips we use as replacements are made to our order and are a good match in colour and size for the originals, but we order relatively short runs so even they are expensive.
+They are however of very high quality and if I were going to actually WEAR a wartime Irvin fitted with DOT / AM zip I suspect I would take the DOT zips out & replace them with the RiRis.
 Then keep the DOTs in a safe & mothproof place.
 The DOT / Lightning "profile" zip pullers we supply are not intended to be copies of the original but just to give the right look.And on the subject of WEARING wartime Irvin or similar jackets, many of them, unless very well stored, will NEVER be good for every day wear - They are getting just too fragile.
 We can stabilize them to a certain extent but if they are worn they should be worn rarely and with GREAT care and very much at your own risk.
 Having said which we occasionally see specimens that look and feel as if they were just issued so it IS possible to find a wearer out there, but don't expect it to be cheap.